Cost of living comparison

 Transport cost of living comparison

 Sydney is also the most expensive city for transport.
-Public transport in the country's most populated city is more expensive than in Melbourne by nearly a third (31%) and you'll pay about 17% more for a taxi.
-There's only a 2c difference between fuel in Sydney and Melbourne but the same car, simply bought in different cities, is likely to cost you over $1,000 more.
+Public transport in the country's most populated city is more expensive than in Adelaide by almost double (48%) although you'll pay about the same for a taxi.
+There's just a 4c difference between fuel in Sydney and Melbourne but the same car, simply bought in different cities, is likely to cost you almost $2,000 more.

-Brisbane and Hobart are much cheaper, particularly when it comes to public transport.
-They're 125% and 162% cheaper than in Sydney.
-You can get around both cities via public transport for less than $100 a month, which puts Sydney's staggering $211 bill into perspective.
+Darwin and Hobart are much cheaper, particularly when it comes to public transport.
+They're 68% and 58% cheaper than in Sydney.
+You can get around both cities via public transport for less than $100 a month, which puts Sydney's staggering $200 bill into perspective.

 Cheapest cities for transport

-- Adelaide.
-Transport costs 37% less than in Sydney.
+- Canberra.
+Transport costs 25% less than in Sydney

 - Melbourne.
-Transport in Victoria's capital is about 20% less than in Sydney.
+Transport in Victoria's capital is about 18% less than in Sydney

 - Sydney.
-Last by quite a long way, Sydney is the most expensive city for all types of transport
+Last by some distance, Sydney is the most expensive city for all types of transport.